willidad/wk-charts/tasks.md

 Fix: 8d7f490 Tooltips for chart with layer property do not display value correctly ('Brushing Multiple Charts' tab)
 Fix: 8d7f490 Tooltip does not display for charts with shape dimension
 Fix: 8d7f490 Pie/donat, spider,scatter, bubble charts do not display tooltips
+Fix: dd15d68 (and several other commits) remove memory leaks and dangling objects and scopes.
+Also resolves:
+    More general: area and line charts produce path errors when path contains only one data point.
+Summarizes
+    - area markers brushed ordinal produces d3 invalid path errors when brush area contains only a single data point (displays correctly through)
+    - line markers brushed ordinal produces d3 invalid path errors when brush area contains only a single data point (displays correctly through)
+Fix:  line w time scale u markers brushed: if empty brush selection shows many marker bubbles at left axis (for all area and line charts with non-ordinal scales)

 Cannot Reproduce
 ----------------